kvoon3/vscode-which-key-config-gen/README.md

 ## Why

 1. I'm too lazy to migration my vim-style keybinding to which-key-style bindings
-2. I still want to use `leader` key in VSCodeVim, and the which-key menu always popup when i type `leader` key, which is quite annoying.
-I hope which-key only shows up when i just forget some keybinding.
+2. I still want to use `leader` key in VSCodeVim as usual, but which-key also need work with `leader`, So I have to write both configuration of them and binding them, which is quite annoying.

 ## Usage